 Update: Google has changed their class for the page titles slightly.
 I had to add the DKV0Md class to the h3 in order for the page titles to show up.

-If you want to grab the url that the page title goes to, you can use this XPath selector:
+If you want to grab the urls that the Google Serp page titles go to, you can use this XPath selector: